It's (usually) easy to see what we depend on. It's harder to see who we depend on, which is just as important.

 organization-controlled, but the registry API treats them all as humans, so we cannot distinguish them

 with that dataset alone.
-Some packages include a repository URL in their package.json
+Some packages include a repository URL in their package.json file

 that can be used to infer further information.